Strategic SaaS Messaging: 4 Steps to Your Conversion Framework

 4. Audience pain points

-Understanding your audience and their feelings is imperative for cutting through.
+Understanding the audience and their feelings is imperative for cutting through.
 One way to clearly define this intelligence is to create buyer personas.

-Buyer personas are profiles you create to reflect your ideal client.
-To do this, you can focus on standard information like their age, role, responsibilities, and the number of direct reports they have.
+Buyer personas are profiles to reflect the ideal client.
+To do this, focus on standard information such as their age, role, responsibilities, and the number of direct reports.

 • What are their needs?